meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-30-neural_nets-tensorflow.md

 ![png](/assets/images/neural_nets/output_97_0.png)

-Our final figure shows the weights for each digit 0 through 9.
+The very elaborate figure above shows the weights for each digit 0 through 9.
 These are by far the most important factor in determining whether your model will succeed or fail.
 The majority of effort in machine learning is spent in the optimization of these weights, which are what provide us with the model we can use to make predictions on future data.

 >Keep in mind that this sort of visualization becomes less meaningful/interpretable as the size and complexity of the model (particularly, the number of layers) grows beyond the relatively simple model that we've implemented in this example.

+Finally, after all our hard work, we can play with our model!
+Let's test it out and see how this very simple model neural network performs on some examples.

 ```python